emptymusings/SimplyTeslaSharp/README.md

 ## Requirements:
 * Crestron Simpl Windows application
-* Crestron Series 3 processor
+* Crestron Series 3 processor (while the compile process works for the Series 4 processor, I do not have one to test on, and therefore cannot verify compatibility)

 ## Prerequisites:
 * A working knowledge of Crestron SIMPL Windows.